-You can write them down in a journal, repeat them to yourself as you drive to work or to another appointment, or you can simply say them internally.
-Repeating things such as positive mantras and affirmations helps us to challenge and even reverse our negative self-talk, appreciate our inner strength and encourages self-awareness.
+You can write them down in a journal, repeat them to yourself as you drive to work, or you can simply say them internally.
+Repeating things such as positive mantras and affirmations helps us to challenge and even reverse our negative self-talk, appreciate inner strength,and creates self-awareness.
 Start each day by repeating just one, and as grow to believe them, you can add a few more in.
 Soon you’ll have a whole list to choose from!

 Why are you recovering?

 Make sure you know why you are doing this, and make sure you and your future are one of the reasons!
-I started off doing this for my family, for my job, for my partner and nowhere in that equation did my name come up.
-Now I’m doing this for all of those things PLUS Chloe.
-I’m doing this for Chloe and her future because she deserves to live.
+I started off doing this for my family, my job, my partner and nowhere in that equation did my name come up.
+Now I’m doing this for all of those things PLUS me.
+I’m doing this for me and my future because I deserve to live.

 Although our triggers can all be very different, there are a few that cause universal distress.